Selected Passages from Hungarian-Ottoman Wars

 Photo: Civertan

-Palota is famous for its castle which is also called “Thury castle”.
-It used to be an important Borderland castle of the Trans-Danubian Region of Hungary during the Ottoman wars between Lake Balaton and Lake Velence.
-The name Várpalota (“Vár” stands for “castle” while “palota” means “palace” in the Hungarian language) came into use just after 1870.
-The large castle had four towers at its corners and it was situated in the middle of a swampy area.
-It is one of the few Hungarian castles that have remained in the most intact condition, despite all the wars.
-Palota castle, with the Bakony Mountains behind it, used to guard the road between Székesfehérvár (Fehérvár) and Veszprém.
+Palota is famous for its castle, also called “Thury Castle”.
+It used to be an important Borderland castle of the Trans-Danubian region of Hungary during the Ottoman wars between Lake Balaton and Lake Velence.
+The name Várpalota (“Vár” means “castle” and “palota” means “palace” in Hungarian) came into use shortly after 1870.
+The large castle had four towers at its corners and was situated in the middle of a marshy area.
+It is one of the few Hungarian castles to have survived all the wars in the most intact condition.
+Palota Castle, with the Bakony Hills in the background, used to guard the road between Székesfehérvár and Veszprém.
 During the Ottoman wars, it had to withstand six heavy sieges.

 Palota in 1593

-The castle is also called Thury Castle because of Thury György, its famous captain who managed to repel the overwhelming Ottoman forces in the summer of 1566.
-(Note, I use the Eastern name order for Hungarian names where family names come first.)
-Palota was taken by the Turks only in 1593 and it was liberated just 94 years later.
+The castle is also called Thury Castle after Thury György, its famous captain who managed to repel the overwhelming Ottoman forces in the summer of 1566.
+(Note that I use the Eastern order of Hungarian names, where the surname comes first).
+Palota was taken by the Turks only in 1593 and was liberated only 94 years later.

 Photo: Solymári

-After the Home-taking of the Magyar tribes in the 9th century, the Szalók Clan settled in this region.
-Initially, Palota castle stood at a different place, 5 kilometers farther from there.
-It was identical to the castle called Bátorkő (Brave stone) built by the Csák Clan.
-Now, Bátorkő castle is also called Pusztapalota which can be pretty confusing.
-All documents written before 1440, refer to Pusztapalota castle.
+The Szalók clan settled here after the Magyar tribes had conquered the land in the 9th century.
+Originally, the Palota castle was situated in another place, 5 kilometres away.
+It was identical to the Bátorkő (Brave Stone) castle built by the Csák clan.
+Nowadays Bátorkő Castle is also called Pusztapalota, which can be quite confusing.
+All documents written before 1440 refer to Pusztapalota Castle.

 Photo: Szöllősi Gábor www.varlexikon.hu